Last Updated on July 14, 2021 by Oddmund Groette

 The yield on cost is simply the sum of what you paid for your current holdings.

 In other words, it’s what you initially paid for your shares when you purchased them.
 If we use the example from above, it might look like this:

 - Company A: 100 shares bought at 79.
 The quarterly dividend is still 0.63 cents (2.52 dollars annually).

 - Company B: 150 shares bought at 66.
 The quarterly dividend is still 0.79 cents (3.16 dollars annually).

 - Company C: 300 shares bought at 49.
 The quarterly dividend is still 0.11 cents (44 cents annually).

 If we add the cost price of the three stocks we get 35 000.
 The dividends are still 759 dollars, and thus your dividend yield on cost is 2.33%.

 However, the yield on cost of your portfolio is a pretty useless measure.
 Why is that?
 Because that is history and you need to consider the alternatives.

-Instead of focusing on the dividend yield, look at total expected return.
-Many dividend investors make the mistake of investing in high yielding stocks.
-But high yielding stocks as a group have historically performed much worse than the stocks in the quintiles of 2-4 (1 being the 20% lowest yielding and 5 being the 20% highest yielding group).
+Instead of focusing on the dividend yield, look at the total expected return.
+Many dividend investors make the mistake of investing in high-yielding stocks.
+But high yielding stocks as a group have historically performed worse than the stocks in the quintiles of 2-4 (1 being the 20% lowest yielding and 5 being the 20% highest yielding group).